devashishthakur/ShootEm-GMK/README.md

-2 player shooter game, Kill ur oponent fast or your oponent will kill u Made with Gamemaker 8.0
+Kill ur oponent fast or your oponent will kill u
+2 player shooter game
+Made with Gamemaker 8.0